Group Trips Manager

-Ian has visited Argentina, Ghana, India, Myanmar, Mexico, Mongolia, Nepal, Peru, Romania, South Africa, Sri Lanka, Tanzania, Togo and Vietnam.
+Ian has visited Argentina, Ghana, India, Myanmar, Mexico, Mongolia, Nepal, Peru, Romania, South Africa, Sri Lanka, Tanzania, Togo and Vietnam, Costa Rica and Thailand.

 Where is the most beautiful location / country you have been to?New Zealand takes some beating.
 The Lake District in England is beautiful.

 What would be number 1 on your bucket list?
 (Things to do before you die)Good question.
 Watching a Test Match in India is definitely on the list

 What is your favourite dish?Roast beef preferably cooked by my mum.

 Who is your role model, and why?My father in life.
 A good fellow.

 David Gower on the cricket field.
 Pure class!